armory/docs/content/en/managed-spin/_index.md

 description: An overview of the benefits that come with using Armory Enterprise Managed Services.
 ---

 Focus on building apps and not managing Spinnaker™.
-Armory experts take over Spinnaker operations, upgrades and break-fix efforts in your environment.
+Armory experts take over Spinnaker operations, upgrades, and break-fix efforts in your environment.

-With Armory experts managing Spinnaker using our proven methodology and best practices, your Engineering team is free to focus on enabling the digital transformation required to move the business forward.
+With Armory experts managing Spinnaker using proven methodology and best practices, your Engineering team is free to focus on enabling the digital transformation required to move the business forward.
 This gives you a competitive edge by accelerating innovation through the delivery of new applications and services that are faster and better than those of your competitors.

 ## What is included